Jake-Mertz/moveFile/README.md

 # moveFile
 A series of solutions for the transfer of files.

-solution1 is a partial solution for exemplification of functionality sans the choice of function execution time.
+solution1 is a partial solution for exemplification of functionality sans the choice of function execution date/time.

 solution2 is a complete client-side solution.